aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 * `db_type` - (Required,ForceNew) Database type.
 Value options: MySQL, Oracle, PostgreSQL.
 * `db_version` - (Required,ForceNew) Database version.
 Value options can refer to the latest docs [CreateDBCluster](https://help.aliyun.com/document_detail/98169.html) `DBVersion`.
 * `db_node_class` - (Required) The db_node_class of cluster node.
   **NOTE:** Node specifications are divided into cluster version, single node version and History Library version.
 They can't change each other, but the general specification and exclusive specification of cluster version can be changed.
 * `modify_type` - (Optional, Available in 1.71.2+) Use as `db_node_class` change class, define upgrade or downgrade.
 Valid values are `Upgrade`, `Downgrade`, Default to `Upgrade`.
 * `db_node_count` - (Optional, Available in 1.95.0+)Number of the PolarDB cluster nodes, default is 2(Each cluster must contain at least a primary node and a read-only node).
 Add/remove nodes by modifying this parameter, valid values: [2~16].
   **NOTE:** To avoid adding or removing multiple read-only nodes by mistake, the system allows you to add or remove one read-only node at a time.
 * `zone_id` - (Optional) The Zone to launch the DB cluster. it supports multiple zone.
-* `pay_type` - (Optional,ForceNew) Valid values are `PrePaid`, `PostPaid`, Default to `PostPaid`.
-Currently, the resource can not supports change pay type.
+* `pay_type` - (Optional) Valid values are `PrePaid`, `PostPaid`, Default to `PostPaid`.
 * `renewal_status` - (Optional) Valid values are `AutoRenewal`, `Normal`, `NotRenewal`, Default to `NotRenewal`.
 * `auto_renew_period` - (Optional) Auto-renewal period of an cluster, in the unit of the month.
 It is valid when pay_type is `PrePaid`.
 Valid value:1, 2, 3, 6, 12, 24, 36, Default to 1.
 * `period` - (Optional) The duration that you will buy DB cluster (in month).
 It is valid when pay_type is `PrePaid`.
 Valid values: [1~9], 12, 24, 36.
   -> **NOTE:** The attribute `period` is only used to create Subscription instance or modify the PayAsYouGo instance to Subscription.
 Once effect, it will not be modified that means running `terraform apply` will not effect the resource.
 * `security_ips` - (Optional) List of IP addresses allowed to access all databases of an cluster.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 * `resource_group_id` (Optional, ForceNew, Computed, Available in 1.96.0+) The ID of resource group which the PolarDB cluster belongs.
 If not specified, then it belongs to the default resource group.
 * `vswitch_id` - (Optional) The virtual switch ID to launch DB instances in one VPC.
   **NOTE:** If vswitch_id is not specified, system will get a vswitch belongs to the user automatically.
 * `maintain_time` - (Optional) Maintainable time period format of the instance: HH:MMZ-HH:MMZ (UTC time)
 * `description` - (Optional) The description of cluster.
 * `collector_status` - (Optional, Available in 1.114.0+) Specifies whether to enable or disable SQL data collector.
 Valid values are `Enable`, `Disabled`.
 * `parameters` - (Optional) Set of parameters needs to be set after DB cluster was launched.
 Available parameters can refer to the latest docs [View database parameter templates](https://www.alibabacloud.com/help/doc-detail/98122.htm) .
 * `tags` - (Optional, Available in 1.68.0+) A mapping of tags to assign to the resource.
   - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
   - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.
 * `tde_status` - (Optional, Available in 1.121.3+) turn on TDE encryption.
 Valid values are `Enabled`, `Disabled`.
 Default to `Disabled`.
 TDE cannot be closed after it is turned on.
   **NOTE:** `tde_status` cannot modify after created when `db_type` is `PostgreSQL` or `Oracle`.`tde_status` only support modification from `Disabled` to `Enabled` when `db_type` is `MySQL`.
   -> **NOTE:** Because of data backup and migration, change DB cluster type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.

 ### Removing alicloud_polardb_cluster from your configuration

 The alicloud_polardb_cluster resource allows you to manage your polardb cluster, but Terraform cannot destroy it if your cluster type is pre paid(post paid type can destroy normally).
 Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the cluster.
 You can resume managing the cluster via the polardb Console.

 ## Attributes Reference

 The following attributes are exported: